 Pharmacies, Medication Distribution in Bangkok

 If you are on long-term treatment with a particular drug, it is maybe useful to just get it without prescription outside, and tell your physician you have a supply of drugs of your own.
+Most physicians know the reason, and have no objections.

 Generic drugs can be obtained at a fraction of the cost of 'brand name' drugs.
 However, only in pharmacies outside major hospitals.